Overview

 |---|---|

-At 110,000 points, you could book multiple nights at lower-priced Marriott properties or one to several nights at more desirable mid-range or premium hotels, depending on the property, season, and cash demand.
+At 70,000 points, you could book one to several nights at lower-priced Marriott properties or help top up a more aspirational redemption, depending on the property, season, and cash demand.
 Marriott no longer uses fixed award categories, so the value you get varies meaningfully by date and hotel.

 Welcome Bonus History